Your Guide to Moving to Houston

 What’s the population of Houston?

-  The population of Houston proper is over 2.3 million, according to the last Census estimate.
-If you want to move to Houston, you’re not alone.
+The population of Houston proper is over 2.9 million and growing.
 More than 250 people move to Houston each day, drawn to the city for its low cost of living, affordable housing, and employment opportunities.

 The population in the city is young, with a median age of 33.
 Fifty-six percent of the population is single, and there’s a pretty even split between male and female residents.

 Houston is a hugely diverse city thanks to several international industries.
 Almost a third of Houstonians are foreign-born.
 There’s a thriving Hispanic community in the city, which makes up 45% of the total population.